 In EN-DC and MR-DC with 5GC, the MN may provide the UE radio capability ID to the SN.
 For EN-DC, the SN may retrieve the UE Radio Capability information associated to a UE radio capability ID from the MN.
 For MR-DC with 5GC, the SN may retrieve the UE radio capability information associated to a UE radio capability ID from the 5GC.

+For MUSIM operation, when the UE is configured to operate in NR-DC in Network A (as described in TS 38.300 [3]), the MN may indicate the temporary capability restriction to the SN based on the temporary capability restrictions indicated by the UE.

 END OF CHANGE